WeblateOrg/weblate/docs/admin/addons.rst

 .. versionadded:: 3.9

-Update all translation files to match the monolingual upstream base file, if present.
+Update all translation files to match the monolingual upstream base file.
 Unused strings are removed, and new ones added as copies of the source string.
+Available only if applicable.

 .. hint::